 The requirements in clause 9.9A.3.5 apply for periodic and triggered PRS-RSRP measurements without FH, provided:

-- PRS-RSRP related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.1 for FR1 and FR2 are met for a corresponding Band, or
+- PRS-RSRP related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.1 for FR1 and FR2 are met for a corresponding band, or

-- PRS-RSRP related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.2 for FR1 are met for a corresponding Band.
+- PRS-RSRP related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.2 for FR1 are met for a corresponding band.

 The requirements in clause 9.9A.3.6 apply for periodic and triggered PRS-RSRP measurements with FH, provided:

-- PRS-RSRP related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.3 for FR1 and FR2 are met for a corresponding Band, or
+- PRS-RSRP related side conditions for 2 Rx RedCap UE given in clause 10.1A.x.3 for FR1 and FR2 are met for a corresponding band, or

-- PRS-RSRP related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.4 for FR1 are met for a corresponding Band.
+- PRS-RSRP related side conditions for 1 Rx RedCap UE given in clause 10.1A.x.4 for FR1 are met for a corresponding band.

 9.9A.3.3 Measurement Capability